 Now owned by Monroe’s alma mater, The College of William and Mary, Highland was the home of President Monroe and his family during the time that he served as Governor of Virginia, Ambassador to France, Great Britain, and Spain, Secretary of State and War, and as the 5th President of the United States.
 While not as well-known as many of our nation’s other Founding Fathers, President Monroe was a decorated Revolutionary War veteran who served with Gen. Washington in the crossing of the Delaware and served the nation’s new government in many different capacities.
 By seeing Highland and learning more about his life, your family will gain a broader appreciation of this time in our country’s history.

 Visiting Highland is an easy addition to any visit to Monticello or Charlottesville.
 Continue past Monticello for 3 miles, and you will see the entrance to Highland.
-You will want to start your visit at the Visitor Center where you can choose your tour option.
-Unlike Monticello or Montpelier, you do not need to buy tickets in advance of your visit.
+You will want to start your visit at the Visitor Center.

-You can continue your way around the house to the gardens, and you will end the AR tour at the James Monroe statue located at the end of the brick path in front of the house.
+You can continue your way around the house to the gardens, and you will end the tour at the James Monroe statue located at the end of the brick path in front of the house.

 The grounds also contain beautiful demonstration gardens and a huge white oak tree that dates to the family’s time here.